Home > Bread > Gluten Free Cinnamon Pumpkin Bread

 • Perfectly Sweet – Even though we are baking gluten free, there is still sugar in this bread!
 Though I do opt for organic cane sugar because it is not as refined as granulated white sugar.

-• Abundance of Fall Flavors – When you think of fall baking, do you immediately go to pumpkin and pumpkin pie spice?
+• Abundance of Fall Flavors – When you think of fall small batch baking, do you immediately go to pumpkin and pumpkin pie spice?
 Well, even if you don’t, there is no shortage of those flavors in this bread.
 The earthy pumpkin flavor comes through and is topped with all of the cozy spices reminiscent of fall!

 • Great for Two – I ramble on a lot about this bread being gluten free, but it is equally important to highlight it is a small batch!
-Great for two (or just yourself – no judgement!).
+Great for two (or just yourself – no judgment!).
 And it makes the most charming mini loaf!

 Beautiful stack of gluten free pumpkin bread slices with delicious cinnamon sugar crunch topping.